mehulagg/gitlab/doc/development/code_review.md

 - Push commits based on earlier rounds of feedback as isolated commits to the branch.
 Do not squash until the branch is ready to merge.
 Reviewers should be able to read individual updates based on their earlier feedback.
-- Assign the merge request back to the reviewer once you are ready for another round of review.
-If you do not have the ability to assign merge requests, `@` mention the reviewer instead.
+- Add the previous reviewer again as a reviewer once you are ready for another round of review.
+If you do not have the ability to add reviewers, `@` mention the reviewer instead.

-### Assigning a merge request for a review
+### Requesting a review

-When you are ready to have your merge request reviewed, you should request an initial review by assigning it to a reviewer from your group or team.
+When you are ready to have your merge request reviewed, you should request an initial review by adding a reviewer from your group or team.
-However, you can also assign it to any reviewer.
+However, you can also request review from any reviewer.
 The list of reviewers can be found on [Engineering projects](https://about.gitlab.com/handbook/engineering/projects/) page.

 You can also use `workflow::ready for review` label.
 That means that your merge request is ready to be reviewed and any reviewer can pick it.
-It is recommended to use that label only if there isn't time pressure and make sure the merge request is assigned to a reviewer.
+It is recommended to use that label only if there isn't time pressure and make sure adding a specific review to the merge request.

 When your merge request receives an approval from the first reviewer it can be passed to a maintainer.
 You should default to choosing a maintainer with [domain expertise](#domain-experts), and otherwise follow the Reviewer Roulette recommendation or use the label `ready for merge`.